-- And what makes people buy older fashion sailboats in the first place?
+- What makes people buy older fashion sailboats in the first place?

-Beauty?
-Considering the limitless of boat shapes, rig and purpose somethings must tickle the senses.
+- Beauty?
+Considering the limitlessness of boat shapes, rig, and purpose somethings must tickle the senses.

 - Small in sizes; up to 42', the range starts with a 26' model.

-- in Search type: Tanton Design no.936, it's about the smallest one; but, she managed to go around the World.
+- In "Search" on this Blog, type: Tanton Design no.936, it is about the smallest one; but, she managed to go around the World.

 - They have in common a certain look-alike to the famous pilot boats of a long-gone era, off the coast of England and of France.
 Boats designed and built to secure pilotage for the incoming merchant ships.

-- But what is a M.B.C.C?
+- But what is an M.B.C.C?
 To go back, we have to look at other designers who embraced the type and character of these vessels.

 - Restraining myself to this side of the pound, I can name Atkin and especially Lyle Hess. because he touched a chord with a 28' close in concept to Bristol cutters and Itchen workboats with a little bit of a Smack in between.
 Now, I am not going into details of the latter models for definitions, but to the original BCC as Hess's and the builder came to name the breed.